MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-C-Interstate-Transportation-Animals-Including-Poultry-Animal-Products/part-71-General-Provisions/section-71.20.md

 ##### § 71.20 Approval of livestock facilities. #####

-(a) To qualify for approval by the Administrator as an approved livestock facility1 and to retain such designation, the individual legally responsible for the day-to-day operations of the livestock facility shall execute the following agreement:
+(a) To qualify for approval by the Administrator as an approved livestock facility 1 and to retain such designation, the individual legally responsible for the day-to-day operations of the livestock facility shall execute the following agreement:

 1 A list of approved livestock facilities may be obtained by writing to National Animal Health Programs, VS, APHIS, 4700 River Road Unit 36, Riverdale, MD 20737-1231.